 Regular training obligations for top managers

-Regarding governance, Article 17 of the draft text provides that the management bodies of essential and important entities must :
+Regarding governance, Article 20 of the text provides that the management bodies of essential and important entities must :

 - approve cybersecurity risk management measures taken by these entities;